lcossin/C-datetimetz-converter/README.md

 # C-datetimetz-converter
-libraries in C to convert date time between timezones
+Some libraries in C to convert date time between timezones

 The projects is composed of sub projects.